iconify/iconify/packages/vue2/README.md

 Alignment option was added to make icons look like continuation of text, behaving like glyph fonts.
 This should make migration from glyph fonts easier.

-To toggle between block and inline modes, you can either use `InlineIcon` or use boolean `inline` property:
+To toggle between block and inline modes, you can use boolean `inline` property:

 ```vue
 <template>